-In SOLABS QM, there are many different processes (QM APPs) that have been built and deployed for different clients or as OTS (Off-The-Shelf processes).
-These processes use the Secondary Tasks feature to assign tasks that are need to support the process, but they have not all been built based on the same conditions.
+In QM10, there are many different processes (QM APPs) that have been built and deployed for different clients or as OTS (Off-The-Shelf processes).
+These processes use the Secondary Tasks feature to assign tasks that are needed to support the process, but they have not all been built based on the same conditions.
 The way these Secondary Tasks behave depends on the requirements that have been defined for each specific process.

 Here is what you need to know about a process that allows for the setting of secondary tasks: